frankbrkao/PFPC/Source/README.md

   - Create a github project and upload the source, and then share this project to Louis (DONE: 1017)

 # Submit history
+* 57.60200_submit_dc_1026_032611.csv
+  - set the prediction of a village to zero if this village is in 澎湖縣, 連江縣, 金門縣 (remove unrepresentative data)

 * 57.44300_submit_dc_1024_165546.csv
   - random foreset, set ntree=5000